+We perform all of our experiments using a modified \ppo{} objective $J_{ppo}$ \citep{ouyang2022training, wu2016google}.
+This objective combines the original $\ppo{}$ objective with a maximum-likelihood estimation (MLE) objective of the ground-truth dataset's $\mathcal{D}$ references:

+where $\lambda$ is the $\text{KL}$ coefficient and $\eta$ is the MLE coefficient.
+For all of our proposed \framework{} algorithms discussed in section \ref{sec:approaches} we consider setting $\piref$ to the supervised fine-tuned model ($\bc{}$) with nucleus sampling for decoding (i.e., $\piref =$\texttt{SFT+nucleus}).
+We treat \texttt{SFT+nucleus} as a black-box model that we can only query for text generation and do not perform updates to it.
+By using \texttt{SFT+nucleus} as our guide policy, we run all of our experiments under the exact same conditions as those of RLHF.
+Note, RLHF already requires keeping \bc{} to compute the KL constraint, $KL(\pi_\theta||{{\pi_0}})$, in $J_{ppo}$.

+\paragraph{Task Details} In our experiments, \textit{perplexity} measures how likely our learned model, $\pi_\theta$, is to generate the references in the task dataset, whereas \textit{output perplexity} computes how likely a general LLM (e.g. GPTJ) is to generate the generations from our learned policy, $\pi_\theta$.
+Both perplexity metrics have been reported as a measure of fluency \citep{fedus2018maskgan, ramamurthy2022rl4lm}.

-The objective of the IMDB task is to generate fluent and positively sentiment-ed text continuations for IMDB \citep{maas2011learning} movie reviews prompts.
+We perform experiments on three tasks.
+IMDB is the first task and the objective is to generate fluent and positively sentiment-ed text continuations for IMDB \citep{maas2011learning} movie reviews prompts.
 We use a sentiment classifier \citep{sanh2019distilbert} as our reward function that is trained on review texts and sentiment labels from the dataset, which then provides sentiment scores indicating how positive a given piece of text is.
 For training supervised \bc{} baselines, we consider only the examples with positive labels.
-We chose \gpt{} as the base language model (LM) for this task as it is more suited for text continuation than encoder-decoder models.
-We evaluate all algorithms on two metrics: sentiment reward score and fluency metric (perplexity).
+We chose \gpt{} \citep{radford2019language} as the base language model (LM) for this task.
+We evaluate all algorithms on three metrics: sentiment reward score, perplexity, and output-perplexity.